Alyka/apex/README.md

 Run the following command to test the application:

-`docker exec -it apex php artisan test --testsuite Module --coverage`
+`docker exec -it apex php artisan test --coverage --testsuite Module`

 A postman collection is also bundled with the project.
 You can import this collection in postman and start your manual testing straight away.
 The file is located at `src/postman/Apex.postman_collection.json`